 The climate in the region warmed around 1,200 years ago and stayed more temperate and wetter for four centuries.
 These changes improved conditions for agriculture, which may have contributed to the rapid growth of Mississippian culture.

 We aren’t sure if Mississippians came from somewhere else or were descended from Woodland people.
 The area where they put down roots, though, had relatively easy access to key resources that helped to fuel their growth.

 The Ozark mountains to the southwest provided chert for arrowheads, hoes, and other tools.
 The prairies to the north and west produced grasses that were harvested for building construction.
 Forests to the east provided a bounty of nuts, berries, and game, plus hardwood trees for tools, fuel, and building materials.
-The American bottom had salt licks, its own variety of edible plants (like cattails), and tall trees for dugout canoes.
+The bottomlands had salt licks, its own variety of edible plants (like cattails), and tall trees for dugout canoes.
 The river itself yielded a bounty of fish and waterfowl.